rakesh-vardan/drill4j.github.io/how-to-start-latest.md

 > Note: don't' forget to register an agent before the start testing and add code coverage plugin.
   * Press "Register" button
   * Fill all necessary fields
-  * Go to agent by clicking on a name and press "Add new plugin" button and choose AwesomeCodeCoverage
+  * Go to agent by clicking on a name and press "Add new plugin" button and choose CodeCoverage
+  * Go to plugin configuration and add all necessary packages

 ### Open your application and start testing
 > If you use PetClinic as an application you can find it here [localhost:8082](http://localhost:8082)